Germany shuts down Islamic Center Hamburg – DW – 07/24/2024

 In a statement, the Interior Ministry said that it "banned the Hamburg Islamic Centre and its affiliated organizations throughout Germany to date, as it is an Islamist extremist organization pursuing anti-constitutional objectives".

-It accused the organization of spreading Iranian revolutionary ideas, writing the center worked to spread the ideas "in an aggressive and militant manner."
+The ministry accused the organization of spreading Iranian revolutionary ideas, writing the IZH worked to spread those ideas "in an aggressive and militant manner."

 53 properties searched in connection with IZH